-- (198) Transition Zone: That area, within the District, between Simms Street and Carr Street, which contains characteristics of both the urban and suburban zone. - (199) Vested Property Right: The right to undertake and complete the development and use of property under the terms and conditions of a Site Specific Development Plan approved pursuant to Article 18 of this Zoning Ordinance.
-(As amended by Ordinance 0-88-11 effective date 4/30/88.) - (200) Veterinary Hospital: A place where animals of all types are given medical or surgical treatment, and where use as a kennel is limited to short-time boarding and only incidental to such hospital use and need not be enclosed within the main building. - (201) Veterinary Clinic Small Animal: A place where small animals such as dogs, cats, birds and the like are given medical or surgical treatment, and where use as a kennel is limited to short-time boarding and only incidental to such hospital use, and where all uses are enclosed within a sound-proof building and no objectionable odor is emitted. - (202) Walkway: An all-weather surface designed to accommodate pedestrian movements. - (203) Wall Sign: A sign attached to, painted on, or erected against a building, structure or fence. - (204) Watercourse: A river, creek, gulch, stream, or similar conduit, or a tributary of such a conduit, with or without perceptible bed or banks, in which flows of water occur on a regular or continuous basis. - (205) West Colfax Overlay District: That area along West Colfax Avenue identified in "Exhibit A" that these standards and regulations apply to; also referred to in this Ordinance as the "District" or "Overlay District". - (206) Wind-powered Electric Generators: A mill or other machine that runs on the energy generated by a wheel of adjustable blades or slats rotated by the wind for the purpose of converting mechanical energy into electrical energy. - (207) Window Area: The area of all windows on the first floor of a building which faces or are visible from one public right-of-way.
-(As amended by 0-82-170.) - (208) Window Sign: A sign which is applied or attached to or located within one (1) foot of the interior of a window, which sign can be seen through the window from the exterior of the structure.
+- (201) Vested Property Right: The right to undertake and complete the development and use of property under the terms and conditions of a Site Specific Development Plan approved pursuant to Article 18 of this Zoning 'Ordinance.
+(As amended by Ordinance 0-88-11 effective date 4/30/88.) - (202) Veterinary Hospital: A place where animals of all types are given medical or surgical treatment, and where use as a kennel is limited to short-time boarding and only incidental to such hospital use and need not be enclosed within the main building. - (203) Veterinary Clinic Small Animal: A place where small animals such as dogs, cats, birds and the like are given medical or surgical treatment, and where use as a kennel is limited to short-time boarding and only incidental to such hospital use, and where all uses are enclosed within a sound-proof building and no objectionable odor is emitted. - (204) Walkway: An all-weather surface designed to accommodate pedestrian movements. - (205) Wall Sign: A sign attached to, painted on, or erected against a building, structure or fence. - (206) Watercourse: A river, creek, gulch, stream, or similar conduit, or a tributary of such a conduit, with or without perceptible bed or banks, in which flows of water occur on a regular or continuous basis. - (207) West Colfax Overlay District: That area along West Colfax Avenue identified in "Exhibit A" that these standards and regulations apply to; also referred to in this Ordinance as the "District" or "Overlay District." - (208) Wind-powered Electric Generators: A mill or other machine that runs on the energy generated by a wheel of adjustable blades or slats rotated by the wind for the purpose of converting mechanical energy into electrical energy. - (209) Window Area: The area of all windows on the first floor of a building which faces or are visible from one public right-of-way.
+(As amended by 0-82-170.) - (210) Window Sign: A sign which is applied or attached to or located within one (1) foot of the interior of a window, which sign can be seen through the window from the exterior of the structure.
 (As amended by 0-82-170.)

-- (209) Wind Sign: Any sign set in motion by wind or breeze, such as banners, flags, pennants or other objects or material.
+- (211) Wind Sign: Any sign set in motion by wind or breeze, such as banners, flags, pennants or other objects or material.
 Flags of nations, states or municipalities shall not be classified as wind signs.
-(As amended by 0-82-170.) - (210) Yard: An open space which is located on the same lot as a building and which is unoccupied and unobstructed over a height of thirty (30) inches. - (211) Yard Front: That portion of yard lying between the front lot line and the front setback line of such lot.
-A corner lot shall have at least two (2) front yards. - (212) Yard Rear: That portion of a yard lying between the rear lot line and the rear setback line of the lot. - (213) Yard Side: That portion of a yard lying between a side lot line and the nearest parallel side setback line of the lot. - (214) Zero Lot Line Dwelling: A dwelling unit constructed such that one or more walls are located immediately adjacent to one or more lot lines, either side or rear.
+(As amended by 0-82-170.) - (212) Yard: An open space which is located on the same lot as a building and which is unoccupied and unobstructed over a height of thirty (30) inches. - (213) Yard Front: That portion of yard lying between the front lot line and the front setback line of such lot.
+A corner lot shall have at least two (2) front yards. - (214) $\underline{\text{Yard}} \underline{\text{Rear}}$ : That portion of a yard lying between the rear lot line and the rear setback line of the lot. - (215) Yard Side: That portion of a yard lying between a side lot line and the nearest parallel side setback line of the lot. - (216) Zero Lot Line Dwelling: A dwelling unit constructed such that one or more walls are located immediately adjacent to one or more lot lines, either side or rear.